biothings/biothings.api/docs/doc/studio.rst

 .. image:: ../_static/validated.png
    :width: 500px

-.. note:: "Validate on test" means **Hub** will send the mapping to ElasticSearch by creating a temporary, empty index.
+.. note:: "Validate on test" means **Hub** will send the mapping to ElasticSearch by creating a temporary, empty index to make sure the mapping syntax and content are valid.
 It's immediately deleted after validation (wheter successful or not).
 Also, "test" is the name of an environment, by default, and without further manual configuration, this is the only development environment available in the Studio, pointing to embedded ElasticSearch server.

 Everything looks fine, one last step is to "commit" the mapping, meaning we're ok to use this mapping as the official, registered mapping, the one that will actually be used by ElasticSearch.
-Indeed the left side of the page is about inspected mapping, we can re-launch the inspection as many time as we want, without impacting active/registered mapping (this is usefull when data structure changes).
+Indeed the left side of the page is about inspected mapping, we can re-launch the inspection as many time as we want, without impacting active/registered mapping (this is usefull when the data structure changes).
 Click on
 |commit| then "OK", and you now should see the final, registered mapping on the right:

 .. |commit| image:: ../_static/commit.png